-Update 1: Mumps Outbreak in Missouri SUBJECT:
+SUBJECT: Update 2: Mumps Outbreak in Missouri

-On November 18, 2016, the Missouri Department of Health and Senior Services (DHSS) released a Health Advisory entitled "Mumps Cases in Central Missouri".
-The purpose of the Advisory was to alert health care providers of the outbreak of mumps among Missouri college students, and to provide guidance on clinical and laboratory diagnosis, and measures to control infection transmission.
+On November 18, 2016, the Missouri Department of Health and Senior Services (DHSS) released a Health Advisory entitled "Mumps Cases in Central Missouri."
+The purpose of this Advisory was to alert health care providers of the outbreak of mumps among Missouri college students, to provide guidance on clinical and laboratory diagnosis, and to provide guidance on measures to control infection transmission.
 This notification is available at:

-http://health.mo.gov/emergencies/ert/alertsadvisories/pdf/advisory111816.pdf.
+http://health.mo.gov/emergencies/ert/alertsadvisories/pdf/advisory111816.pdf